benweet/stackedit/README.md

  - Edit existing Markdown files from Google Drive, Dropbox and your local hard drive
  - Post your Markdown file on Blogger/Blogspot, WordPress, Zendesk
  - Publish your Markdown file on GitHub, Gist, Google Drive, Dropbox
- - Share a workspace over Google Drive
+ - Share a workspace over Google Drive, CouchDB

 ### Features: